escodb/design/src/purpose.md

 concurrently.
 So when thinking about consistency, our main concern is partial failure caused by failed network requests or interrupted program execution, rather than data races caused by concurrent access.
-That being said, we recognise that processes using VaultDB may live for a long time, and have reads and writes separated by long periods of time, raising the likelihood of write conflicts.
+That being said, we recognise that processes using EscoDB may live for a long time, and have reads and writes separated by long periods of time, raising the likelihood of write conflicts.